New home to: The academic programs and faculty practice clinics of the UNMC Department of Ophthalmology and Visual Sciences.

 - Carl Camras Center for Innovative Clinical Trials in Ophthalmology: A dedicated center of excellence for clinical research will enable the department to bring scientific breakthroughs to patients in clinical studies.
 The research team has expertise in conducting clinical trials that lead to novel therapies for a variety of eye diseases.
 New therapies developed by the research scientists in the Truhlsen Eye Research Laboratories, in UNMC’s Durham Research Center, also will be brought to patients in clinical trials.

-- Children’s Eye Care Center: A new center for children’s eye care will provide a subspecialty referral center for pediatric eye care and provide capacity for clinical research on pediatric eye diseases.
+- Children’s Eye Care Center: A new center for children’s eye care will provide a subspecialty referral center for pediatric eye care in our region and provide capacity for clinical research on pediatric eye diseases.
 It also will provide care for patients with strabismus and ocular misalignments.

 - Regional Diagnostic Center: State-of-the-art diagnostic equipment, such as high resolution optical coherence tomography, adaptive optics, microperimetry, and wide field imaging and angiography, not otherwise available in the community, will be provided for patient care and clinical research.